maoiot/demo-extjs-gantt/Readme.md

 # Extjs Demo Application - Gantt chart

-Demo applicatiuon written on ExtJS.
+Demo application written on ExtJS.
 Digital representation of Gantt chart.
-[Demo](https://nixsolutions.github.io/demo-extjs-gantt/)
+The main project objective is to extend the JS Gantt chart library.
+As the library was minified and obfuscated we weren't able to extend or modificate it directly.
+We extended and overridden library methods in order to add custom features.[Demo](https://nixsolutions.github.io/demo-extjs-gantt/)

 ## Features